 • Is it mandatory to have your electric bike engraved with an ICA marking?

-• How to find my serial number on my bike or electric scooter
+• How to find my serial number on my electric bike or scooter

 • What is a reserve in transport?